 Paris Opera – the Opera is beyond grand and I must see a show next time!
 It’s located directly across from the W Hotel in a prime location.

-I also saw Notre Dame, Trocedero, and Grand Palais (Winston Churchill Ave) while trekking around Paris on a rainy day.
+I also saw Notre Dame, Trocadero, and Grand Palais (Winston Churchill Ave) while trekking around Paris on a rainy day.

 Yes, my days in Paris were packed with sightseeing and tours and with one day left, I hopped a train to London and spent the day seeing Big Ben, the London Eye, and the London Bridge.